 We met in the first days of June, the time of spring blooms and longer days and shorter skirts.
 We fell into place quickly, like two clock gears who have been thirsting for grease; natural, easy, and effortless.

-We spent this fall travelling across the U.S. and Europe, drinking warm Colombian beverages and holding hands.
+We spent this fall travelling across the U.S. and Copenhagen, Germany and Sweden, drinking warm Colombian beverages and holding hands.
 There were days of strolling through streets; evenings spent cuddling and cooking; nights spent exploring under covers.

 I started writing to tell you that you should never fall in love in autumn.
 But then I realized that's nonsense: there are many fall relationships that make it overtime.